hysamah/ES_project2/README.md

 `void receive_data(void)`

-This function is called inside the main loop to receive the motion data into a fixed size array, it is called after the receiving flag is raised inside the UART ISR.
-The `__HAL_UART_DISABLE_IT` is called before it to prevent ISR errors, then `__HAL_UART_ENABLE_IT` is called to re-enable the interrupt after the recieving is finished.
+This function is called inside the main loop to receive the motion data into a fixed-size array, it is called after the receiving flag is raised inside the UART ISR.
+The `__HAL_UART_DISABLE_IT` is called before it to prevent ISR errors, then `__HAL_UART_ENABLE_IT` is called to re-enable the interrupt after the receiving is finished.
 Data alignment is settled inside the function.

 `void dagu_digest(void)`

-This function is called inside the `receive_data` function. inside `dagu_digest` the received char values for the motion bytes are converted into intgers that are then sent to the Pololu via UART2.
+This function is called inside the `receive_data` function. inside `dagu_digest` the received char values for the motion bytes are converted into integers that are then sent to the Pololu via UART2.

 ## Basic Hand-Gestures video: